workfloworchestrator/orchestrator-core/docs/contributing/guidelines.md

 free to raise an issue in the project.
 We will strive to reply to your enquiry A.S.A.P.

 ## Documentation
 We use [**MKDOCS**](https://www.mkdocs.org) as a documentation tool.
 Please create a PR if you have any additions or contributions to make.
 All docs can be written in MD or html.
+Full guidelines on how to set this up can be found [here](documentation.md).

 ## Orchestrator release
 The `orchestrator-core` has no release schedule but is actively used and maintained by the workflow orchestrator group.